 - If you are 50 years plus, take advantage of the catch-up contributions offered to both 401(k) and IRA accounts

-- If your employer doesn't deduct your retirement savings from the payroll or are self-employed, automate your retirement savings
+- If your employer doesn't deduct your retirement savings from the payroll or you are self-employed, automate your retirement savings

-Making the decision to relocate is a difficult one for many retires.
+Making the decision to relocate is a difficult one for many retirees.
 Being close to family and other support systems is increasingly important at this age.
-Other factors such as the weather, access to social amenities, efficient infrastructure will heavily weigh on your decision.
+Other factors such as the weather, access to social amenities, and efficient infrastructure will heavily weigh on your decision.
 However, sometimes, you have to relocate to avoid high taxation.
 The key here is to balance between financial security and quality of life.